Indian farmers driven to suicide as hail ruins crops

 The central government will provide 13.5 billion rupees ($220 million) to farmers hit by the precipitation in Maharashtra and Madhya Pradesh, a government source said on Thursday.

-Farmers’ leaders say the aid is too little even to cover the cost of seeds and fertilizers.
+Farmers’ leaders say the aid is too little even to cover the cost of seeds and fertilisers.

 “Farmers have taken loans from banks and private money lenders.
 With government help of a few thousand rupees, they can’t even repay their debts,” said Vijay Jawandhia, a farmers’ leader from Maharashtra.